dhall-lang/dhall-to-cabal/README.md

 `library` field.

 It's OK if you don't follow all of the above - my goal is to simply get you familiar with what a Dhall expression would look like.
-The Dhall lanugage itself has a [much more detailed tutorial](https://hackage.haskell.org/package/dhall-1.9.1/docs/Dhall-Tutorial.html) and [other documentation](https://github.com/dhall-lang/dhall-lang/wiki).
+The Dhall language itself has a [much more detailed tutorial](https://hackage.haskell.org/package/dhall-1.9.1/docs/Dhall-Tutorial.html) and [other documentation](https://github.com/dhall-lang/dhall-lang/wiki).